csiebler/csiebler.github.io/content/posts/azure_openai_load_balancing_langchain_with_fallbacks.md

 Same as before, we use the `with_fallbacks()` option from LangChain to fall back to the next model, then the next model, and so on.
 For the last model, we keep the `max_retries` at `6`, to have a last resort for retries.

+In summary, this approach the following pros:
+* Very large scalability

+Its downsides are:
+* Requires multiple Azure OpenAI resources, potentially multiple subscriptions

+## Considerations

+For both approaches, it is important to consider under which conditions the `with_fallbacks()` method should be invoked.
+In our code example, we fall back on any error, but there might be use cases where we want to limit this to only token or rate limiting events.
+This can be easily adapted by adding the `exceptions_to_handle` parameter.

+Furthermore, we should also consider setting the `request_timeout` for the model itself.
+In order to avoid slow API calls, we could directly fall back to the next model after a timeout of e.g., 10 seconds.
+This can be easily achieved by creating the `AzureChatOpenAI()` connections with the `request_timeout=10` parameter.

+Lastly, we should still handle our Azure OpenAI calls with a try/catch block, just to make sure that we have an escape route in case everything fails.

 ## Key Takeaways

-In this post we've discussed two simple ways on how to implement simple fallback mechanisms with LangChain that easily help us avoiding and token or rate limits in Azure OpenAI.
+In this post we've discussed two simple ways on how to implement simple fallback mechanisms with LangChain that easily help us avoiding any token or rate limits in Azure OpenAI.